Partners’ Comprehensive Medication Review Program

 With its proprietary algorithm, HomeMeds℠ can quickly identify:

-- Cardiovascular issues associated with certain medications, improving patient safety
+- Cardiovascular Medication Concerns: Recognize potential cardiovascular issues tied to certain medications, improving patient safety.

 By addressing medication-related issues early, HomeMeds℠ has been shown to significantly reduce hospital readmission rates and improve overall patient health, making it an essential tool in promoting medication safety.